dotexe1337/dotexe1337/README.md

-### Hello!
+Hello!
 My name is Michael Shipley, aka. dotexe.
 This is my GitHub profile which I use to share code to my programs, and create bug reports and feature requests to programs I use.

-You can find me at my website: [www.dotexe.cf](https://www.dotexe.cf)
+You can find me at my website: [www.dotexe.cf](https://www.dotexe.cf), or by sending an E-Mail to: [business@dotexe.cf](mailto:business@dotexe.cf)

+Shouts to my friends Shotbowxd, Matthew28845, Lunarixus, Henry (ComputerLover), PsychoticGiraffe, Avi, JackT, Luke LaRock, DocR, Ximonite, win32, G3TApple, Vhex, Neek, ZERO, Juxta, and many others! :)

 <!--
 **dotexe1337/dotexe1337** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.